seabassapologist/idea-no-hi-translation/notes/technical_notes.md

   * cur_shift is dynamically calculated by performing `(prev_shift + cur_shift) % 8`
   * prev_shift is always loaded from the shift table

-* High level algorithm:
+#### High level algorithm

 1. Once character drawing code has started, immediately jump to the Set_Shift routine to set the bitshift variables for the current character
 2. Load `prev_shift` value
-  3. If `prev_shift` is 0 don't update `cur_shift` because the next character to draw will be aligned evenly to the next tile (Skip to step 7)
+3. If `prev_shift` is 0 don't update `cur_shift` because the next character to draw will be aligned evenly to the next tile, or this is the first character on the line (Skip to step 7)
 4. If `prev_shift` is greater than 0, add the value currently stored in `cur_shift`
 5. Modulo the result by 8 (`AND #$07`)
 6. Update `cur_shift` with new value (pseudo-code: `cur_shift = (prev_shift + cur_shift) % 8`)
 7. Load the hex value of the character that is being printed (already stored in **WRAM**`$018DA` by the game)
 8. Subtract `$10` from character hex to get the lookup index in the shift table for that character
 9. Update `prev_shift` with the value pulled from the shift table, to use with the ***NEXT*** character (pseudo-code: prev_shift = shift_table[int((ch - 0x10))])
 10. Set up `jump_offset` (**WRAM**`$01B05`) for the bitshift operation later, by performing `(7 - cur_shift) + #$B312` (explanation below)
 11. Load a byte of the tile data
 12. Jump to the Shift_Bits subroutine.
 Rather than using a traditional loop, I used an unrolled loop that uses the `jump_offset` to jump to a certain line within an sequence of 7 `ASL` operations.
 So for example, if `(7 - cur_shift)` is 5, execution jumps to the 3rd `ASL` in the sequence, to perform 5 left arithmetic shifts.
 This is theoretically uses less cpu cycles which will be helpful for menus that draw all characters at once before printing to the screen rather than 1 at a time
 13. After performing the bitshifts (or not if the `jump_offset` was 7), load `cur_shift` and if greater than 0, perform an `XBA` to flip the LSB and MSB (this is needed in most cases because the LSB needs to be printed first, but it's in little endian ordering)
 14. Next, if the code is on a cycle that needs to update the tile data, load `new_tile` and store it in **WRAM**`$01B00`
 15. Load what is in the current tile, based on the `tile_index` counter
 16. Perform an exclusive OR on `current_tile` data (`EOR #$FF`) to flip the bits back to match ROM format
 17. Perform an inclusive OR on `current_tile` using the new_tile to merge the two into `merged_tile`
 18. Perform an exclusive OR on `merged tile` to set the correct 2bpp palette
 19. Store `merged_tile` at the address of `current_tile` to replace it
 20. Finish the remainder of the existing drawing routine, which will loop back to Step 11, until the entire character has been printed
 21. Once character has been fully printed, jump to the subroutine to update `tile_index` (this is used by the game to track which tile on the screen to begin printing the next character)
 22. If the final value of `cur_shift` is greater than 0, `tile_index` skip to step 25
 23. If the final value of `cur_shift` is zero and the final value of `prev_shift` is greater than zero do not update `tile_index` (this is because the final printed character is left-aligned exactly to the current tile, so we need to start at this tile again to position the next character properly)
 24. If the final value of `cur_shift` and the final value of `prev_shift` are both 0, that means we just printed two characters in a row that were exactly aligned with their tiles, so increment `tile_index` by 2 (remember that the bitshifting operations are essentially taking 8x16 tile data and converting it to 16x16!)
 25. If `prev_shift + cur_shift` is greater than 8, do not increment `tile_index`, I'm struggling to explain *why* this actually works, it seems to be some sort of edge case was shifted, but stays within the bounds of a single tile, so the next character needs to be treated as if no shift had happened or something like that @_@
 26. Otherwise, `tile_index` needs to be incremented by 2

-Pseudocode:
+#### Pseudocode:

 ```C
 int set_shift(int *prev_shift, int *cur_shift, char* ch, int shift_table[]) {